simeononsecurity/simeononsecurity.ch/content/articles/understanding-the-basics-of-cybersecurity/index.en.md

 #### Man-in-the-Middle Attacks

-**Man-in-the-middle attacks** are a type of cyber attack that involves intercepting communication between two parties in order to **eavesdrop, manipulate, or steal information**.
+**Man-in-the-middle attacks** are a type of cyber attack that involves intercepting communication between two parties to **eavesdrop, manipulate, or steal information**.
 This type of attack is often used on public Wi-Fi networks, where attackers can intercept unencrypted traffic.
 Cyber attackers can use various methods to carry out a man-in-the-middle attack, including **ARP spoofing**, **DNS spoofing**, and **SSL stripping**. **ARP spoofing** involves sending fake Address Resolution Protocol (ARP) messages to redirect traffic, while **DNS spoofing** involves redirecting traffic by modifying Domain Name System (DNS) records. **SSL stripping** involves downgrading HTTPS connections to HTTP, making it easier for attackers to intercept and modify traffic.

 #### Distributed Denial of Service (DDoS) Attacks